kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.22-to-2.23/_index.en.md

 This guide will walk you through upgrading Kubermatic Kubernetes Platform (KKP) to version 2.23.
 For the full list of changes in this release, please check out the [KKP changelog for v2.23](https://github.com/kubermatic/kubermatic/blob/main/docs/changelogs/CHANGELOG-2.23.md).
 Please read the full document before proceeding with the upgrade.

-## TODO: Pre-Upgrade Considerations
+## Pre-Upgrade Considerations

-KKP 2.23 adjusts the list of supported Kubernetes versions and drops a couple of Kubernetes releases without upstream support.
-Support for Kubernetes XXXXXX and below has been removed.
-As such, all user clusters should be upgraded to Kubernetes YYYYY.
+KKP 2.23 adjusts the list of supported Kubernetes versions but does not drop any old versions in comparison to KKP 2.22.
+Kubernetes 1.24 continues to be the lowest support version.

 ### Velero 1.10